arthurhu1872/physical-ai-stl/docs/quickstart.md

 ## Running tests

-The repository uses `pytest` for tests.
+The repository uses 'pytest' for tests.
 To run all tests:

     pytest -q

-This will execute the smoke tests in the `tests` directory.
+This will execute the smoke tests in the 'tests' directory.

 ---